angular/angular/aio/content/tutorial/toh-pt6.md

 # Get data from a server

-In this tutorial, you'll add the following data persistence features with help from Angular's `HttpClient`.
+This tutorial adds the following data persistence features with help from Angular's `HttpClient`.

 *   The `HeroService` gets hero data with HTTP requests
 *   Users can add, edit, and delete heroes and save these changes over HTTP